mediacloud/newsscribe-ansible/README.md

 `ansible-elasticsearch/vars/main.yml` and add `es_some_new_variable:
 false` to `newsscribe-ansible/es-vars.yml` (ie; see `es_certificates`,
 which was disabled because it didn't run as-is under molecule).

+This repo has a pre-commit hook, installed by `make setup`' it runs checks to remove end-of-line whitespace, mising end-of-file newlines, basic yaml checks, and `yamlfix` to try to keep the files consistently formatted.  `yaml-lint` would be nice, but doesn't seem to handle vars files (es-vars.yml and molecule/default/vars.yml intermixed with playbooks), *BUT* if you want to be a good citizen, running it may give you helpful hints (fully-qualified module names).

+There *INTENTIONALLY* isn't a variable that says whether you're running under Docker or not because of the temptation to check it often, which would undermine the whole point of testing under Docker!!!